 Jim Moir (yep, that Vic Reeves) has been making waves in the art world, but should you actually invest in his work?
-Some of his pieces are smashing auction estimates, while others are barely making a splash.
+Some of his pieces have ruffled feathers in a good way at auction, while others have kinda just fluttered by unnoticed.

 So, is this the next hot-ticket art investment, or just a cool piece to hang on your wall?
 We crunched the numbers, analyzed auction trends, and talked to art market experts to get the real scoop.